Safe Haven (film): Plot

-The film begins with a terrified woman, Erin, barefoot and covered in blood, running to an elderly neighbor’s house for shelter.
-She arrives at a bus station, now with cut and bleached hair.
-Cops appear and start looking for her, but she gets on a bus and escapes them.
-Finally, Erin arrives at Southport, North Carolina.
+Barefoot and covered in blood, a terrified woman runs to an older neighbor’s house for shelter.
+After cutting and bleaching her hair, she arrives at a bus station.
+The police arrive and start looking for her, but she gets on a bus and escapes.

-She introduces herself as Katie at the general store, gets a job as a waitress, and rents a small house on the edge of town.
-She befriends her neighbor, Jo, and meets Alex Wheatley who operates the local general store.
+In Southport, North Carolina, the woman, now known as Katie Feldman, gets a job as a waitress, and rents a small house on the edge of town.
+She befriends her neighbor, Jo, and meets Alex Wheatley, a shopkeeper who operates the local general store.
 He is a widowed father of two young children, Josh, who has a strained relationship with him, and Lexie.

-Katie soon begins a relationship with Alex, and becomes a mother figure to Josh and Lexie.
-Meanwhile, Kevin Tierney, a Boston police detective, prepares wanted posters for "Erin", a woman accused of first-degree murder.
+Katie soon begins a relationship with Alex, becoming a mother figure to Josh and Lexie.
+Meanwhile, Boston police detective Kevin Tierney prepares wanted posters for "Erin", a woman accused of first-degree murder.
 Alex sees the poster in the police station and notices the picture bears a striking resemblance to Katie.
-He confronts her, causing a huge fight which ends in their breakup and her moving out.
+Following an argument with Katie, Alex breaks up with her and she packs to move on.

-As Katie is about to leave town, Alex intercepts her, saying he has fallen in love with her, begging her not to leave and promising to keep her safe.
+As Katie is about to leave town, Alex intercepts her, begging Katie not to leave and promising to keep her safe.
 Katie reluctantly returns his love, and decides to stay in Southport (though still apprehensive of bringing danger upon his family).
-She tells him that she fled there to escape her abusive and alcoholic cop husband.
-They got in a big fight and she stabbed him in self-defense before fleeing in a panic.
+Katie tells him that she fled there to escape her abusive and alcoholic husband.